 Guidelines for Expressive Activity in On-Campus Community Accessible Areas

-Students, recognized student groups, departmentally recognized organizations, and/or faculty or staff planning an Expressive Activity must contact the following offices at least 3 business days in advance of any planned Expressive Activity: the Office of Campus Life (Students and Student groups); the Office of the Provost (faculty); and the Office of the Vice President for Administration and Finance (staff).
+Students, recognized student groups, departmentally recognized organizations, and/or faculty or staff planning an Expressive Activity must contact the following offices at least 3 business days in advance of any planned Expressive Activity: the Office of Campus Life (Students and Student groups); the Office of the Provost (faculty); and the Office of the Vice President for Operations (staff).
 The purpose of the advance contact is to determine the availability of space and to discuss this time, place and manner policy.
 The persons or groups interested in using On-Campus Community Accessible Areas for Expressive Activity must provide the date, time and duration of the proposed activity and the number of participants reasonably expected to attend.

 Individual and small group exception.
 Expressive Activities involving ten (10) or fewer University Affiliates may occur in On-Campus Community Accessible Areas without providing advance contact to the offices identified in Section V.B.2., provided these activities do not otherwise violate this Policy, including, but not limited to, not interfering with any functions for which space has been reserved in advance.
 Accordingly, the University encourages all persons planning Expressive Activity, regardless of size, to contact the offices identified in Section V.B.2 to discuss these policy guidelines and how they might apply to the planned event.